Psychiatric Nursing Research

 - Evidence-informed practice/evidence-informed decision making

-Learners will acquire knowledge and learn to apply concepts through a variety of means of instruction and activities, including in class and online discussions, reading assignments, audio-visual aids, participant presentations, critical appraisal of refereed psychiatric nursing articles, and guest speakers.
+Learners will acquire knowledge and apply concepts through a variety of means of instruction and activities, including online discussions, reading assignments, audio-visual aids, and critical appraisal of refereed psychiatric nursing articles.

 The course evaluation is consistent with Douglas College Evaluation Policy.
 An evaluation schedule is presented at the beginning of the course.
 This is a graded course.